 The Waves Apartments is in a great central location, being directly across the road from Cowes Beach where there is also a great kid’s playground.
 It is also only a 5-minute walk into the main shopping and dining area of Cowes, although there are a few cafes within a 1 or 2 walk as well.

-The Waves Apartments are well recommended by people on TripAdvisor, with 88% rating it as excellent or very good.
-It is a great choice for families looking for one of the best Phillip Island apartments.
+The Waves Apartments are well recommended and is a great choice for families looking for one of the best Phillip Island apartments.

 Other Phillip Island Accommodation Options: